 3. Assistants

-Where your product allows customers to configure their own assistants, agents, or custom GPTs, one record per assistant describing its configuration.For example
+Where your product allows customers to configure their own assistants, agents, or custom GPTs, one record per assistant describing its configuration.string

 Default sampling configuration.